Click on a letter below to jump to terms starting with that letter.

 Extracurriculars: Activities that students participate in; these may include sports, school clubs, jobs, volunteer work and more.

 FAFSA: Stands for Free Application for Federal Student Aid; the form that most students complete in order to access financial aid including grants, scholarships, loans and work-study.
-Opens October 1.
+Opens in December.

 FERPA: Stands for the Family Educational Rights and Privacy Act; protects the privacy of student’s identifiable information.
 Once students turn 18, only they have access to their educational records (not their parents).